Museums and attractions

 Sunderland Museum and Winter Gardens combines a museum showing the history of the city, an art gallery, exhibition space and Winter Gardens.
 Free entry.

-Tyne & Wear Archives & Museums is a major regional museum, art gallery and archives service.
-They manage a collection of nine museums and galleries across Tyneside and the Archives for Tyne and Wear.
+Tyne & Wear Archives & Museums is our regional museum, art gallery and archives service.
+They manage a collection of 9 museums and galleries across Tyneside and Tyne and Wear Archives.
 Many of these museums and galleries are free to visit.
-The individual venues are listed in this section and the Galleries section of Information Now.
-They also organise an annual free late night opening of cultural venues in Newcastle and Gateshead called The Late Shows.
-Free entry to most of their venues.
+They run a range of exhibitions, activities, volunteering opportunities, festivals, and social groups at their venues.

 100objectsNE.co.uk is an online interactive exhibition providing you with the opportunity to view and explore the history of the creativity and innovation of the North East, as told through a ‘virtual exhibition’ of 100 objects held by museums, galleries and archives across the North East.
 Together the stories these objects tell us illustrate the richness that comes from this region and its peoples, such as the creation of railways, the flourish of artistic life, the drive for social reform, and the sheer breadth and quantity of world renowned inventions.

 Many of the local museums are known Safe Places.
 Where people with learning disabilities and autism can go to get help if they’re worried, have lost something, or just need reassurance from staff at the Safe Place.
 Safe Places will have a yellow sticker in the window or on the door.
 For more information about safe places please visit our article on learning disabilities and autism.